newrouge/newrouge.github.io/_posts/_2021-01-16-Powervision-2.md

 # Conclusion

-We had a lot of fun doing this, but we would like to explore a few more mysterious things before calling it a day:
+We had a lot of fun doing this but we would like to explore a few more mysterious things before calling it a day:
  - Encrypted databases: how to decrypt them
- - Forge firmwares and write it: either by writing directly to the ubi/mtd devices, or forging updates and bypassing the integrity check
+ - Forge firmwares and write it: either by writing directly to the ubi/mtd devices or forging updates and bypassing the integrity check
  - License bypass: VIN unlock by patching firmware or replacing license signature keys

 It was a long post, thanks for staying until the end and stay classy netsecurios!